-An amendment in the nature of a substitute by Senator Moynihan to allow married couples to file as two single filers on the same return was defeated by a rollcall vote of 9 yeas and 11 nays.
-The vote was as follows:

-Yeas-Senators Moynihan, Baucus, Rockefeller, Breaux, Conrad (proxy), Graham, Bryan, Kerrey (proxy), Robb.
+An amendment in the nature of a substitute by Senator Moynihan to allow married couples with AGI below \$150,000 to file as two single filers on the same return was defeated by a roll call vote of 9 yeas and 11 nays.
+The vote was as follows: Yeas-Senators Moynihan, Baucus, Rockefeller, Breaux, Conrad, Graham (proxy), Bryan, Kerrey, Robb.

-Nays-Senators Roth, Grassley (proxy), Hatch, Murkowski (proxy), Nickles, Gramm (proxy), Lott, Jeffords, Mack, Thompson, Coverdell.
+Nays-Senators Roth, Grassley, Hatch (proxy), Murkowski, Nickles, Gramm, Lott, Jeffords, Mack, Thompson, Coverdell.
+An amendment by Senators Conrad and Baucus to create a